MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: devtools
-keywords: microsoft edge, web development, html, css, javascript, developer, webdriver, selenium, testing, tools, automation, test ms.date: 08/24/2021
+ms.date: 01/20/2022
 ---
 # Use WebDriver to automate Microsoft Edge

-WebDriver allows developers to automate Microsoft Edge by simulating user interaction.
+WebDriver allows you to automate Microsoft Edge by simulating user interaction.
 WebDriver tests and simulations differ from JavaScript unit tests in the following ways:

 *   WebDriver accesses functionality and information that's not available to JavaScript running in browsers.
 *   WebDriver simulates user events or OS-level events more accurately than JavaScript unit tests.